openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 the programs’ GUI, and the interaction between the GUI components. |LANG| aims to adopt ArkUI syntax and semantics as long as they do not contradict |LANG|.

-This section is actively under development, and some of its parts can be still underspecified.
+This Chapter is actively under development, and some of its parts can be still underspecified.
 In such cases please refer to the original specification.

 .. index::